TrentSPalmer/trentreads/README.md

 ![Screen Shot](https://github.com/TrentSPalmer/trentreads/blob/master/screenshots/Screenshot_20210923-015815_trentreads.png)

-# Hire Me, Call Me
+## Hire Me, Call Me
+Call or text me at <a href="tel:503-515-8072">503-515-8072</a>
-If you are interested in hiring a Linux fanatic who is learning Django and Flutter, call or text me at <a href="tel:503-515-8072">503-515-8072</a>.
+if you require the services of a Linux fanatic who is having a lot of fun learning Django and Flutter.

-# RoadMap
+## RoadMap
 * Extend Flutter application to run on other platforms.
 * chromecast, playback-speed, snooze, eq, interface tweaks, splash screen(s), etc
 * testing, testing, testing.